Quasa

 Relight the Way

-In the long term, the goal is that a variant of Starship called the Human Landing System will serve as the lunar lander that will bring NASA astronauts down to the surface of the Moon.
+In the long term, a variant of Starship called the Human Landing System is expected to serve as the lunar lander that will bring NASA astronauts to the surface of the Moon.

-Certainly, SpaceX's progress with the rocket of late has been promising.
-Its most recent, fifth orbital flight test saw Starship pull off a ridiculously impressive landing by guiding itself into the mechanical arms of its launch tower dubbed "Mechazilla," which caught the rocket midair.
+SpaceX’s recent progress with the rocket has been promising.
+Its most recent fifth orbital flight test saw Starship achieve a spectacular landing by guiding itself into the mechanical arms of its launch tower, dubbed “Mechazilla,” which caught the rocket midair.

-That proved that Starship was well on its way to being the reusable launch platform as promised.
-Next up, SpaceX plans to demonstrate that the vehicle's upper stage, the Starship itself, can relight one of its rocket engines in space — which will be essential for the spacecraft to perform controlled reentries into the Earth's atmosphere in the future.
+That success proved Starship is well on its way to becoming the reusable launch platform SpaceX promised.
+Next, the company plans to demonstrate that the vehicle’s upper stage can relight one of its rocket engines in space—an essential capability for performing controlled reentries into Earth’s atmosphere.

-According to SpaceX, that could come as soon as November 18.
+According to SpaceX, that demonstration could come as soon as November 18.
 Keep your eyes peeled.

 Thank you!